Jump to Past Projects

 Vulcan: classifying vulnerabilities in solidity smart contracts using dependency-based deep program representations.
 Srikant, S. (2020).
 SM thesis, Massachusetts Institute of Technology.

-These projects have been sponsored by MIT-IBM Watson AI Lab and FinTech at CSAIL
+These projects have been sponsored by and

 Understanding how brain cells form functional networks during early life is key to understanding information processing in the developing brain and how this processing is disrupted in neurodevelopmental disorders.
 The communication between brain cells can be observed in real-time by neuroscientists using two-photon calcium imaging and/or microelectrode arrays.
 Yet the time necessary for analyzing these large datasets can limit our ability to study network development over time using existing methods.
 We use machine learning to accelerate this analysis pipeline and to enhance both the signal extraction and feature selection.
 Multiple opportunities exist for students to apply their interests in machine learning and (real!) neural networks into our analysis pipeline.

-This project is in collaboration with Neuronal Oscillations Group at University of Cambridge
+This project is in collaboration with at

 Each time a learner interacts with an e-learning system it is possible to capture a record of their engagement.
 Data comprising mouse clicks, video controls, problem responses, programming, collaborations and discussions then becomes available to learning science.
 MLP’s goal is to tap into the immense potential of this data to provide insights into how students learn and how instructors can effectively teach.
 The challenge is to provide technology and develop new approaches that transforms this fundamentally different set of observations into actionable knowledge.